andsanv/codex-naturalis/readme.md

     ```

 ## Run using the JAR files
-Once installed all the requirements, open a terminal, go to the deliverable/ folder.
+Once installed all the requirements, open a terminal and run ```bash ./buildjar.sh```, then go to the deliverable/ older.
 Start the server and decide to start the cli or gu:

 ### Start the Server